 - Ayelet and Almagor (campers entering 6th-7th grades):

 - Three-day/two-night river trip on a scenic Missouri river

 - Younger Habonim (campers entering 8th grade):

 - Four-day/three-night float trip in Missouri

 - Older Habonim (campers entering 9th grade):

-- Five-day/four-night trip to Arkansas including hiking, cave exploring and floating on the Buffalo River
+- Five-day/four-night trip with hiking, cave exploring and floating

 - Masada (campers entering 10th grade):